By Andy Burrows

-For example, when I was 20, and still at university, one summer I had a vacation job working at a nuclear fuel reprocessing plant.
+For example, when I was 21, just after finishing university, that summer I had a temporary job working at a nuclear fuel reprocessing plant.
 I was just doing data entry to earn a bit of money.
 I had a big printout in front of me and I had to type certain things from the page into the computer.
 But that wasn’t good enough for me.
 I started to spot patterns in the codes...

 ... and I asked the engineers in the office about what it all meant (I also pointed out what I thought were errors, and turned out to be correct)!
 They loved someone showing an interest in their work, so after a little while one of them took me on a tour of the plant.
 Then things made a lot more sense.

 I also learnt a lot from my corporate auditing experience.
 Being forced to ask questions I didn’t really (in all honesty) understand (at first anyway), day after day, in many different companies, built a habit of being interested in what’s going on in the business.

 If you’ve never been an auditor, it will shock you to know that the first thing you do in planning an audit is to find out what’s been happening in the business – nothing to do with numbers and debits and credits.
 New strategies.
 New personnel.
 New competition.
 Big orders.
 Etc etc. Then you correlate that to what you might expect to see in the numbers, and from that you assess the risk areas.

 And how do you get that information?
 You ask!

 So, however junior you are, however stupid you think your questions are, ask someone.
 Be curious!

 But you also need a business-focused Finance mindset.